damien-pous/approx-models/TOTHINK.md

 ## TODO list

+before release:
+- clean hints for rel / check cases not working

-before the first release:
+for the next release:

-- document examples.v
+- more examples / more doc in examples.v
-- pointed uniform spaces for coquelicot 3.2.0

-- choice of interval implementation by types and canonical structures
+- choice of interval implementation when calling the tactic (by types and canonical structures ?)
 - further improve syntax/reification (degrees, eval)
-- clean hints for rel / check cases not working
 - support model comparisons in the synatx/tactic

-after the first release

 - parameterised bounds (tests de positivité par oracle)
 - side-conditions left to the user (mcontinuous)
 - more functions on reals from coq-interval
 - interpolation oracle for Taylor basis

 tactic parameters: